 Colorectal cancer or colorectal carcinoma is cancer of the colon and/or rectum.
 Your doctor may perform a colonoscopy, CT colonography (also known as virtual colonoscopy) or an air-contrast barium enema to help diagnose your condition.
-Your doctor also may order blood tests, an abdominal and pelvic CT, PET/CT, pelvic MRI or an endorectal ultrasound to help assess the cancer and look for any signs of spread.
+Your doctor also may order blood tests, an abdominal and pelvic CT, chest CT, PET/CT, pelvic MRI or an endorectal ultrasound to help assess the cancer and look for any signs of spread.

 Depending on the size, extent and stage of the cancer, surgery may be required.
 Advanced cases may require treatment with radiation therapy such as external beam therapy (EBT).
 Your doctor may also prescribe chemotherapy to decrease the chance of the tumor returning elsewhere in the body.